Ford Falcon (AU): Hillier Coupes

-In 2000, the Hillier brothers created a two-door AU Falcon Coupe based on an forte' spec ex-police car.
+In 2000, the Hillier Brothers created a two-door AU Falcon Coupe based on an Forte' spec ex-police car.
 This then debuted at the Summernats car festival that year.
-Following a deal with Ford Australia, the green car then became the red 300+ concept that then debuted at the 2001 Melbourne motor show in order to obtain some interest away from the Holden Monaro stand at the motor show which served as a marketing ploy.
+Following a deal with Ford Australia, the green car then became the red 300+ concept that then debuted at the 2001 Melbourne Motor Show in order to obtain some interest away from the Holden Monaro stand which served as a marketing ploy.
 Following this Roman AutoTek (now AutoTek) approached the Hillier Brothers to produce another show car, however this time it would be made with a more extreme guise.
-The Ford 'Arrow' coupe then debuted the following year at the 2002 Melbourne motor show.
+The Ford 'Arrow' coupe then debuted the following year at the 2002 Melbourne Motor Show.
 Hillier with AEC and Ford began to plan a low-production run of 100 Hillier coupes which they planned to sell for $135,000.
 Orders were then taken for up to 20 cars instead of the original 100, and Ford then left the project, killing off the Hillier Coupe from small scale production.
 Only three coupes were made, the Ford 300+ concept car, the Autotek 'Arrow' Coupe and a red XR8 coupe.